ManuelReina/jekyll-now/_posts/2016-06-07-angular-universal-asp-net-core-pwa.md

 2-	**Azure**.
 I am newbie with Azure and I had a few issues to make this project work.

-  o	Everything worked like a charm in IIS Express but when I published in Azure I got errors.
+ -   Everything worked like a charm in IIS Express but when I published in Azure I got errors.

-  o	As I couldn’t get much info about the errors I published locally.
+ - As I couldn’t get much info about the errors I published locally.

-  	I found out that the node dependencies weren’t installed.
+	 - I found out that the node dependencies weren’t installed.

-  	I installed them and then I had another error:  `Cannot find module './wwwroot/dist/vendor-  manifest.json'.`
+	 - I installed them and then I had another error:  `Cannot find module './wwwroot/dist/vendor-  manifest.json'.`

-  	I open [this issue] and Andrei Tserakhau helped me solve it.
+	 - I open [this issue] and Andrei Tserakhau helped me to solve it.

-  o	I couldn’t get the project.json “scripts” section work when publishing in Azure, so I decided to install everything manually.
+ - I couldn’t get the project.json “scripts” section work when publishing in Azure, so I decided to install everything manually.

-  o	Make sure your azure instance has an NPM version 3+.
+ - Make sure your azure instance has an NPM version 3+.

-  	Open the Kudu tool, under the tools menu.
+	 -   Open the Kudu tool, under the tools menu.

-  	See available “Runtime versions”.
+	 - See available “Runtime versions”.

-  	Go back to your resource in Azure and change the app setting “WEBSITE_NODE_DEFAULT_VERSION” with the corresponding version.
+	 - Go back to your resource in Azure and change the app setting “WEBSITE_NODE_DEFAULT_VERSION” with the corresponding version.
 Note: I use 5.4.0

-  o	NPM install
+ - NPM install

-  	Use the KUDU tool again to open a “Debug console”.
+	 - Use the KUDU tool again to open a “Debug console”.

-  	Install webpack globally.
+	 - Install webpack globally.
 NPM install webpack –g

-  	Now navigate to the src of your app.
+	 - Now navigate to the src of your app.
 E.g. D:\home\site\src

-  	Install the rest of dependencies.
+	 - Install the rest of dependencies.
 NPM install.

 Hope it helps!

 [Steve Sanderson blog post]: <http://blog.stevensanderson.com/2016/05/02/angular2-react-knockout-apps-on-aspnet-core>
 [Progressive web apps]: <https://developers.google.com/web/fundamentals/getting-started/your-first-progressive-web-app>